Updated July 14, 2020

 We also have far more fund choices than were available during the previous cycle.
 Our fund baskets are more diversified, which makes adapting to shifts in domestic and international equities, fixed income, real estate and commodities markets that much more critical for investors.

-Equity and and fixed income markets continue to shift and change and will become even more challenging in the future.
+Equity and fixed income markets continue to shift and change and will become even more challenging in the future.
 This demands that we adapt with new and improved technologies.
 Fortunately, the Adaptive Dynamic Momentum strategy for Tactical Asset Allocation is incredibly dynamic and adaptive to both today’s and tomorrow’s market cycles, representing a major improvement over previous algorithms.
 The development of Adaptive Dynamic Momentum has significantly raised the bar for portfolio performance using Tactical Asset Allocation.